Why running backs are so important to Washington’s offense

 In 1973, the St. Louis Cardinals hired the offensive mastermind, the Sean McVay of his day.
 In Year 3, hybrid running back Terry Metcalf set an NFL record with 2,462 all-purpose yards.
 Later, Coryell’s system rose to fame with the San Diego Chargers’ star-studded cast, including versatile halfback Chuck Muncie.
 In the following years, Air Coryell powered dynasties and highlighted some of the game’s best backs, including Emmitt Smith, Marshall Faulk and LaDainian Tomlinson.

-So far, the most extreme example of versatility in the system is McCaffrey.
+The most extreme example of versatility in the system is McCaffrey.
 Usually, Norv Turner said, he would catch 60 to 70 passes per year, but his singular talent, his superlative conditioning and the youth of the offense were “a perfect storm.”
 In 2018 and 2019, McCaffrey averaged 111.5 catches on various routes from various alignments, a symbol of how backs have evolved with the modern passing game.

 “Players are so good at catching the ball now,” Norv Turner said.
 “They catch at a young age, and they just get so good at coming out of the backfield that it's a great matchup with linebackers.”

 In Washington, running backs coach Randy Jordan adapted to the scheme this offseason.
-His players’ expanded roles meant teaching more routes, how to recognize coverages and leverages, and how to stay in tune with the quarterback.
+His players’ expanded roles meant teaching more routes, how to recognize coverages and leverages and how to stay in tune with the quarterback.
 Jordan told his backs, “Be available in the system so you can turn those check-downs into first downs.”

 This is essential.
 In this system, the quarterback’s first reads are usually downfield.
 This means the back often must make gains on check-downs or out of the flat.
 Washington’s offense has relied on the approach this year because injured wide receivers, an inconsistent offensive line and instability under center meant it couldn’t throw deep as often as it would like.
 The shorter looks — screens, options, crossers, check-downs — are high-percentage looks with potential because Gibson and McKissic are explosive.
-They’ve been one of the most efficient units in the league with 8.14 yards after the catch per reception.
+They have been one of the most efficient units in the league with 8.14 yards after the catch per reception.

 But the converted receivers, like the offense, are still growing.
 On the field, Gibson watches McKissic, a similar player who is a few years ahead.
 McKissic is quick to point out he’s learning the position’s nuances — this year he’s focused on patience and protection — but he helps.
 They both like how, for the first time in their careers, they don’t feel limited.
 They run powers, screens, routes — almost anything.